 By the time the red-and-white parachute safely splashlanded the Kitty Hawk in the Pacific Ocean, Mitchell’s life had been transformed into a game of pick-up sticks.
 “Within a few days my beliefs about life were thrown into the air and scattered about,” he wrote.
 “It took me 20 years to pick up the sticks and make some kind of sense of it all.”

 The undeniable wholeness of the earth dangling in infinite space entered into the world’s psyche in the nowfamous photos entitled “The Blue Marble” and “Earthrise.”
-In Earthrise: How We First Saw Ourselves, British historian Robert Poole writes that NASA was unprepared for the paradoxical reaction the photos of earthrise provoked.
+In Earthrise: How Man First Saw The Earth, British historian Robert Poole writes that NASA was unprepared for the paradoxical reaction the photos of earthrise provoked.
 “Rather than turning people’s eyes on a future in space, it refocused them on Earth….
 Fifteen months later came the first Earth Day and the start of an ‘eco-renaissance’ devoted to preserving and protecting ‘Spaceship Earth.’”

 While many of Apollo’s astronauts reported deeply spiritual experiences upon seeing their home planet from outer space, it was Mitchell who followed through on his earthrise epiphany with a commitment to investigate his insight of wholeness and consciousness by leaving NASA and its astro-futurist vision in 1972 for the unchartered frontier of inner space.
 In 1973, Mitchell founded the Institute of Noetic Sciences, IONS: a new era’s mission control for inner space exploration.
 “Noetic,” from the Greek nous, means “inner wisdom, direct knowing, or subjective understanding.”

 The Launch of Inner Space Exploration